Winter Fire Safety

 Wood Stoves and Fireplaces

-Be sure the stove or fireplace is properly installed, and check each time before using.
+Be sure the stove or fireplace is properly installed, and checked for cleanliness each time before using.
 Have the flue and the chimney inspected annually to ensure proper ventilation.
 Do not use flammable liquids or other accelerants to start the fire, and use only proper materials (charcoal can be deadly if used indoors).
 Keep a protective screen in front of the fire to prevent sparks from escaping.
 Be certain the flames are completely extinguished before leaving the room or going to bed.
 Do not discard hot ashes inside or near the home’s foundation.

+During a typical year, home problems account for 67,800 fires, nearly 500 deaths and more than $850 million in property losses across the United States.
 Be sure that every level of your home has a working smoke detector and check this on a regular basis (batteries should be tested at least every six months).
 For additional fire safety tips, please contact your local fire district.